sebastiandedeyne/phoenix_extra_generators/README.md

 ## Installation

-The package can be installed by adding `phoenix_extra_generators` to your list of dependencies in `mix.exs`.
+Add `phoenix_extra_generators` to your list of dependencies in `mix.exs`.
 You'll probably only want to include it in dev:

 ```elixir
 def deps do